Notebook-th/CRUD-project-in-C-/README.md

 # CRUD-project-in-C-
-A simple project Using C# , you can add , remove , search and edit a student name, id and age
+A simple project Using CRUD operation , you can add , remove , search and edit a student name, id and age